grafana/grafana/docs/sources/variables/templates-and-variables.md

 Option | Description
 ------- | --------
 *Name* | The name of the variable, this is the name you use when you refer to your variable in your metric queries.
-Must be unique and contain no white-spaces.
+Must be unique and contains no white-spaces.
 *Label* | The name of the dropdown for this variable.
 *Hide* | Options to hide the dropdown select box.
 *Type* | Defines the variable type.